 “A lot of banks have their innovation centres here, which has allowed us to get clients very quickly in one single location,” he says.

 “It allows us to quickly grow and reach out to (more) potential customers.”

 (This story was originally published by Ministry of Communications & Information (MCI Singapore) on its Medium page.)

-About Accreditation@SGD: As a key contributor to the Digital Economy strategy, the Accreditation@SGD programme plays a vital role in growing and nurturing Singapore’s ICM technology ecosystem.
+About Accreditation@SGD: As a key contributor to the Digital Economy strategy, the Accreditation@SGD programme by IMDA plays a vital role in growing and nurturing Singapore’s ICM technology ecosystem.